Learn about proposed changes to Net Energy Metering:

 NEM Successor Tariff

-For more information on the successor tariff, please read the customer explanation that the CPUC developed here.
+For more information on the successor tariff, please visit the CPUC’s website.

 Background - AB1139

 In February 2021, the Legislature introduced Assembly Bill 1139, which sought to expedite the current CPUC proceeding.
 Furthermore, if the accelerated timeline for the CPUC to establish a new NEM tariff was not met, the bill required specific provisions for the replacement tariff including additional interconnection fees, monthly fixed charges, NEM credits based on wholesale instead of retail rates, and a series of other provisions not favored by supporters of the current NEM 2.0 framework.

 RCEA’s Board voted to oppose the legislation at its May 2021 Board meeting, deciding that the bill would harm current NEM customers and disincentivize new enrollment in the NEM program.

 RCEA is dedicated to supporting customers like you to generate your own renewable energy.
 As a NEM customer with RCEA you buy energy at lower rates and sell energy back to the grid at higher rates.

 New solar customers will be automatically enrolled into the program.
 When you complete the solar interconnection agreement with PG&E, you will be enrolled with RCEA.

 If you generate more electricity than you use, each month RCEA will credit you at your retail generation rate plus an additional $0.01/kWh bonus.
 Those surplus credits will be rolled over to the next month for you to use later in the year or cash out in May.

 If you use more electricity than you produce you will be charged for the difference at slightly lower rates than PG&E. See www.pge.com/cca for rate details.